 At the end of the 17th century a travel writer called Celia Fiennes described Oxford as: 'Pleasant and compact.
 The theater is the highest of all (the buildings), encompassed by the several colleges and churches and other buildings whose towers and spires appear very well at a distance.
 The streets are very clean and well paved and pretty broad.
 The High Street is a very noble one, so large and of great length'.

 In this century Oxford remained a market town where produce from the surrounding area was bought and sold but most industry in Oxford was still geared to supplying the needs of the university.
 The city was full of brewers, bakers, butchers, tailors and grocers.
 In the 1720s a writer described the city as 'large, strong, populous and rich'.
 He was also impressed by the university buildings.

 In 1708 a charity school for boys was founded in Oxford.
-It was called the Bluecoat school because of the colour of the school uniforms.
+It was called the Blue coat school because of the color of the school uniforms.
 Hollywell Music room was built in 1748.
 Radcliffe Infirmary was built in 1770.
 In 1772 a workhouse was built to house the destitute.
 As the name suggests the able bodied were expected to work.

 In the 18th century the streets of Oxford were becoming increasingly congested on market days as the stalls interfered with traffic.
 So, in 1774 a covered market for vegetables, meat and fish was built.

 There had been a prison in Oxford since the Middle Ages.
 It was rebuilt in 1789.